Chile Retirement and Rentista Visa: Complete Guide for 2026

 Multiple income types qualify: Pension payments, rental income from properties, dividends from investments, interest from savings/bonds, annuity payments, and trust fund distributions.
 The key is demonstrating recurring, stable income rather than lump sum payments.

 Yes, but only in the same category.
-For example, you might have two real estate properties rented, or might be receiving pensions from two pensions organisms.
-But you can not use a pension + real estate rentals, or financial assets + real estate rentals, as these are different subcategories.
+For example, you might have two real estate properties rented, or might be receiving pensions from two pension providers.
+But you cannot use a pension + real estate rentals, or financial assets + real estate rentals, as these are different subcategories.

 No. There is no requirement to transfer all or even part of your income to Chile.
 You can keep your income sources in your home country, but you must demonstrate regular access to these funds.
 Many retirees transfer 2-3 months of expenses at a time to Chilean accounts.